 Pursuant to an expense waiver and reimbursement agreement between the Adviser and the Trust, on behalf of the Funds, the Adviser has contractually agreed to waive its management fee and/or reimburse the Funds to ensure that the total annual operating expenses for the Funds, as a percentage of each Fund's average daily net assets (not including "Excluded Expenses" as discussed in the Funds' Prospectus), are limited to 1.48% for the Vice Fund and 1.96% for the All Seasons Fund.

-This agreement is in effect through July 31, 2024.
-Under the expense agreement, the Adviser may request recoupment of previously waived fees and paid expenses from each Fund for three years from the date such fees and expenses were waived or paid by the Adviser, if such reimbursements will not cause a Fund to exceed the lesser of: (1) the expense limitation in place at the time of the waiver and/or expense payment; or (2) the expense limitation in place at the time of the recoupment.
+This agreement is in effect through July 31, 2025.
+Under the expense agreement, the Adviser may request recoupment of previously waived fees and paid expenses from each Fund for three years from the date such fees and expenses were waived or paid by the Adviser, if such reimbursements will not cause a Fund to exceed the lesser of: (1) the expense limitation in place at the time of the recoupment.